 Ashwagandha, also referred to as Withania somnifera, is a plant species that is perhaps best known for its use as herbal remedy in Ayuverdic medicine.

-In addition to its rich history and traditional usage, Ashwaganda supplements are obviously also generating a great deal of interest and revenue in the public sphere in North America.
+In addition to its rich history and traditional usage, Ashwaganda supplements are obviously also generating a great deal of interest in the public and scientific spheres.

 That’s where today’s article comes in.